 The first railway in Nepal opened in 1927 from Raxaul (India) to Amlekhganj, a distance of about 48km (46km in Nepal).
 It was built to 2ft 6in (762 mm) gauge.
 The line closed in 1965.
 Part of the route was subsequently used for a 6km broad gauge (5ft 6in, 1675 mm) branch line from Raxaul to the Inland Container Depot at Sirsiya, near Birgunj.
 The new line opened in 2005 and is used exclusively by freight trains operated by Indian Railways.

 The original line was joined in 1937 by a separate 2ft 6in (762 mm) gauge line, running for about 53km (50km in Nepal) from Bizalpura via Janakpur to Jaynagar (India), where there was interchange with a line of the Indian Railways network.
 The section from Bizalpura to Janakpur closed in 2001 following a bridge collapse.
 The remaining 29km of the line from Janakpur to Jaynagar continued in operation, albeit rather erratically, for local passenger traffic with some freight until 2014, when it was closed for conversion to broad gauge.
-It is planned to reopen this section in 2017 as a branch of Indian Railways.
+It reopened in 2017 as a branch of Indian Railways.